MSoup/MSoup/README.md

 # Welcome to my Github.
 I'm Dave.

-I'm a Canadian developer based in Japan with 4 years of experience in various technologies, both as a software developer and as a bridge engineer.
-I'm bilingual in Japanese and English.
+I'm a Canadian developer based in Japan with 4 years of experience in software development and cloud architecture.
+I'm a Japanese/English bilingual.

 I love economics, financial markets, and tech.
 My resume is [here](#resume)